Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-For freelancers and small business owners, major equipment decisions — cameras, computers, vehicles — carry both financial and operational implications.
-Leasing preserves cash flow and provides upgrades; buying builds equity and costs less long-term.
-This tool quantifies the difference.
+Equipment decisions — cameras, computers, vehicles, tools — carry both financial and operational implications for small businesses and self-employed workers.
+Leasing preserves cash flow and often bundles maintenance; buying builds an asset and usually costs less across the full equipment lifespan.
+This tool quantifies the gap between the two on the inputs provided.

 What People Often Overlook

 The sticker price of equipment is rarely the whole story.
-Many people find themselves surprised by how quickly leasing costs accumulate over two or three years.
-It can help to think about the residual value — what the equipment is actually worth once the lease ends.
-If you were buying, that remaining value stays in your pocket.
-This is worth considering carefully, especially for equipment that holds its value well, like certain professional cameras or high-spec laptops.
+Leasing costs accumulate quickly over two or three years, and the residual value — what the equipment is worth once the lease ends — only counts on the buy side.
+For equipment that holds its value well (certain professional cameras, high-spec laptops, well-maintained vehicles), that residual figure often tips the comparison toward buying.

 Timing and Cash Flow Matter Too